jackcpennington/website/content/project/fifa21_classification/index.md

 slides: ""
 ---

-# Classfying Players Positions From Their FIFA 21 Statistics
 The new FIFA 21 game came out recently, which my flat mate got on release.
 While playing I thought it would be cool to apply some things I've learnt during Uni, and then I found a dataset of all the players.
 So I decided to do this project.
-In the project I will be following a workflow from one of my core textbooks http://index-of.es/Varios-2/Hands%20on%20Machine%20Learning%20with%20Scikit%20Learn%20and%20Tensorflow.pdf
+In the project I will be following a workflow from one of my core [textbooks](http://index-of.es/Varios-2/Hands%20on%20Machine%20Learning%20with%20Scikit%20Learn%20and%20Tensorflow.pdf)

 ## Framing the Problem
 * The **Objective** of this project is to classify players positions based on there statistics and ratings.